 Nous’ vision for reconciliation is for all Australians to have the same opportunities for social, economic and cultural prosperity, and a standard of living that is not compromised by their identity.
 This requires closing the gap between the experience of Aboriginal and Torres Strait Islander people and other Australians.

-“Reconciliation represents an essential step in strengthening the Australian soul,” Nous Managing Director Tim Orton says.
+“Reconciliation represents an essential step in strengthening the Australian soul,” Nous Managing Principal and CEO Tim Orton says.

 “For Nous Group and Nousers, reconciliation makes us stronger and more connected with Indigenous Australians and communities.
 We must better understand Australia’s 60,000-year history, its current manifestations – both positive and not – and its effect on the breadth of Australian life.